Nephty/tpiker/README.md

 4. Run the tpiker.py file with your modifications : `python tpiker.py` (see Usage)

 The current usage is not optimal and will be modified later in order to use a configuration file to define the `Config` objects.

+## Backups

+Remember that it is always good practice to have backups of your system.
+Tpiker cannot be held responsible for any file loss.

+In any case, there is a small backup system that will copy the current configuration to `/tmp/tpiker_backups/path/to/your/files` before overwriting the live configuration.
+This small save procedure is used at each call to the `apply` method.